Kohnert posets and polynomials of northeast diagrams: Tools for diagrams

 \subsection{Elementary chains}

 We begin this section with a proof of Theorem \ref{thm:NEKohnertPosetEle}.
-We then proceed to show that for any saturated chain in a Kohnert poset which consists of only elementary Kohnert moves, the moves can always be reordered so that cells labeled by smaller numbers are always moved first.
+We then proceed to show that for any saturated chain in a Kohnert poset that is defined by the application of solely elementary moves, the moves can always be reordered so that cells labeled by smaller numbers are always moved first.